hauptem/F5-Multisite-Dashboard/README.md

 ### Friendlier to clusters

-Dashboard housekeeping no longer trips the Changes Pending flag on manually synced device groups via a reworked iCall method.
-The automatically maintained pool lists moved to a device-local location that config sync ignores, so the sync status on your clusters only reflects changes a human actually made.
+Dashboard's iCall Sync script no longer trips the 'Changes Pending' flag on manually synced device groups via a reworked method.
+The automatically maintained pool lists have been moved to a device-local location that config sync ignores, so the sync status on your clusters only reflects changes a human actually made.

 ### Upgrading

-All dashboard components move to 2.0 together; 1.x and 2.0 pieces don't mix.
+All dashboard components must be upgraded to 2.0; 1.8 and 2.0 components are not compatible.

 ## Dashboard Overview